TLe2023/PaymentFraudDetection/README.md

 ![fig18](images/tree_high_amount.png)

 The tree shows at each step or each node which question was asked, or which rule was used and how the answer would lead to the next step or node.
 The color of the boxes presents the class purity at the node: blue stands for ‘Fraud’ and orange represents ‘Legit’.
 The darker the color, the purer the class is at that node.
-In the tree of the model trained on the High Amount dataset below, the root node is white because it is a tie node - the number of "Legit" samples and "Fraud" samples are the same.
+In the tree of the model trained on the High Amount dataset above, the root node is white because it is a tie node - the number of "Legit" samples and "Fraud" samples are the same.

 Each box or node provides useful information.
 For example, at the root node or the top box of tree trained on the High Amount dataset, the algorithm tried all the possibilities to split and determined that the split with "USD_amount \<=5,500.495" is an optimum split which gives the highest information gain or the lowest uncertainty measured by Entropy.
 The highest Entropy value is 1 and the lowest value is 0.
 The tree starts at the root node with Entropy = 1 as there is lots of uncertainty at this beginning point.
 As we travel down the tree, the Entropy reduces in values as more information gain and less uncertainty.
 Our goal is to reach 0 Entropy which means the node is pure.
 In addition,